Operation Ukrainian Safe Haven

 Employment in Quebec

-Employers who wish to offer jobs to displaced Ukrainians in Quebec can refer to this webpage (the link is in French).
+Employers who wish to offer jobs to displaced Ukrainians in Quebec can refer to this webpage (this link is in French).

 Displaced Ukrainians who are looking for employment can visit this webpage.